Here's a list of holiday events happening in Spokane, North Idaho

 Hayden

-• McIntire Family Park at 8930 N. Government Way, will be home base for the annual Hayden Lights Parade and Christmas Tree Lighting Ceremony Saturday beginning at 5 p.m.
+McIntire Family Park at 8930 N. Government Way will be home base for the annual Hayden Lights Parade and Christmas Tree Lighting Ceremony on Saturday, Dec.
+4 beginning at 5 p.m.

 Skyway Elementary School Special Chorus will perform Christmas songs and the lighting ceremony will be led by Mayor Steven Griffitts.